petsonjohn/Virtual_Cybersecurity_Simulations/Mastercard Cybersecurity/README.md

 ## Application to SOC and Security Awareness roles

 This maps directly onto real security awareness work: reading a phishing attempt, understanding why it succeeds or fails, and turning results into training that targets an actual behavior gap instead of repeating generic advice.
-It also lines up with what I'm doing right now at NCC, where I'm designing phishing simulation campaigns for a federal regulatory body, so I have a real comparison point between how a global fintech runs this program versus a government agency.